thorsenio/mount-project-aws-cicd/README.md

-# ecs-stack
+# aws-cicd

-Environment for managing an AWS ECS stack hosting containerized services.
+Docker image for managing a CI/CD pipeline hosted on AWS

 Variables are read from the following two files:
 - `config/project-variables.sh`
 - `config/regional-variables.sh`

-### Create an ECS stack
+### General

 ##### 1. Set values in the variables files